Navul/One-For-ALl/README.md

-# LocalConnect – Community Services Directory
+# OneForAll – Community Services Directory

 ## Overview
-LocalConnect is a web application that allows local service providers such as plumbers, electricians, and tutors to list their services.
+OneForAll is a web application that allows local service providers such as plumbers, electricians, and tutors to list their services.
 Users can browse these listings and book services directly through the platform.

 ## Project Structure
 The project is divided into two main parts: the backend and the frontend.

 ```
-localconnect-community-services-directory
+oneforall-community-services-directory
 ├── backend
 │   ├── controllers
 │   │   └── serviceController.js